Coppice Primary

 Our new core values will now form the basis of our ambassador passports (these have now been renamed – core value passports and the children can achieve their bronze, silver and gold awards throughout the year for each core value.
 We will of course keep you informed about how your child is getting on with this throughout the year.

-Each week Mrs Seaton will sent out a Newsletter that will reflect the value we are working on so that it can also be supported at home.
+Each week Mrs Seaton will send out a Newsletter that will reflect the value we are working on so that it can also be supported at home.
 We look forward to seeing our children bright and early ready to embrace the new weekly challenges!

 Learning Journeys